Post-graduation work permit

 Basic PGWP eligibility includes:

-• uninterrupted full-time enrollment in each academic term.
+• uninterrupted full-time enrollment in each mandatory academic term.
 This does not include scheduled breaks and the final term, which can be part-time.

 You are not eligible for the PGWP program if: